gbolly/dash-chat/README.md

 ```

 ## Basic Usage
-The simplest way to use the `dash_chat.ChatComponent` is to provide the `messages` prop.
+The simplest way to use the `dash_chat.ChatComponent` is to initialize the `messages` prop as an empty list.
 This is a list of messages that initialize the chat UI.
 Each message is an OpenAI-style dictionary that must have the following key-value pairs:
 - `role`: The message sender, either `"user"` or `"assistant"`.
 - `content`: The content of the message.